banxy26/se_project_spots/README.md

 ## Description

-Spots is a responsive and informative website, built to share images and information on any topic you choose.
+Spots is a responsive and informative website, built to share images and information on any topic of interest.
 Spots is user friendly, as it is designed for viewing on all screen sizes/devices.

 ## Tech Stack